 Looking rather reminiscent of red coloured celery, Rhubarb is a tart flavoured perennial vegetable.
 Rhubarb can’t be harvested in its first year, only the second and subsequent years, but a single plant can last as long as 20 years.
 Rhubarb stalks are the part of the plant that you eat, don’t try eating the leaves as they’re poisonous.
-To get a head start on growing rhubarbs start with a one-year-old crown – and for more on how to grow rhubarb, read our guide on growing rhubarb here.
+To get a head start on growing rhubarbs start by buying a one-year-old crown – and for more on how to grow rhubarb, read our guide on growing rhubarb here.

 Perpetual Spinach is a perennial vegetable

 Growing Perennial Watercress

 Watercress became a staple source of vitamins during Roman times and it is still popular today.
 It’s an easy perennial vegetable to grow and is a good source of iron, calcium, phosphorus and vitamins A and C. It can have a somewhat spicy flavour and makes a great garnish for meals, or a side, especially with fish.
 Watercress requires heavy watering and can be susceptible to snails. > here’s a great option to get started growing watercress.

 Unusual Perennial Vegetables to Grow